Human Rights and Endeavours for its Protection in India

 In the Indian Constitution, the Fundamental Rights under its part three are the basic structure of it and can’t be amended.

-Article 32 and 226 are itself the Rights of people of India.
+Article 32 and 226 are themselves the Rights of the people of India.

 There are certain cases which are the examples that the Supreme Court advanced and promote the protection of Human Rights;